mikerenfro/topicbox/topicbox.md

-The top-level site is on [Topicbox][topicbox].
+The top-level site is on The Carpentries' [Topicbox][topicbox].
 There are two HPC-specific lists, "discuss-hpc" and "maintainers-hpc".
+These mailing lists are public: you may join any that catch your interest.
-The system does not use passwords, log-ins are via a verification code sent to your e-mail.
+The system does not use passwords;
+log-ins are via a verification code sent to your e-mail.
-I don't recall how to join the lists, my recollection is that anyone can participate in "discuss-hpc", but "maintainers-hpc" is by invitation?